Valence House Museum: History

 Portrait of Sir Thomas Fanshawe of Jenkins and his wife Margaret by the Anglo-Dutch painter Sir Peter Lely, 1659.
 The collection of Valence House Museum.

 A house was first established on this site in the 13th century, owned by Robert Dynes in 1280.
 Later tenants of the estate are commemorated in the road names surrounding the park.
 The name of the house derives from 14th-century tenants, Agnes de Valence and her brother Aylmer, Earl of Pembroke, who came from a wealthy family in the French province of Valence, the family moving here when their uncle became king.
 The estate passed into the ownership of the Dean and Chapter of Windsor in 1475, and remained in their ownership until 1867, when it passed to the Church Commissioners.
 In the latter part of the 16th century the owner and tenant of Valence House was Timothy Lucye, who married in 1584 Susanna, daughter of Henry Fanshawe, of Jenkyns, an adjoining manor.
 He was the brother of Sir Thomas Lucy of Charlecote, Warwickshire.

 Local government

 In 1921, the London County Council (LCC) purchased the building and land to develop the Becontree estate.
 The house was used as the LCC headquarters during construction.
 The Dagenham Urban District Council acquired the premises.
 During 1928 and 1929 they extended to building for use as offices and the council chamber.

 Valence House served as the town hall until 1937, when the Dagenham Civic Centre was completed.
 The house became the library headquarters of the borough.
 The house is now a museum, and houses the Borough Archives and Local Studies Library in a new building.

 The building was Grade II* listed in 1954.

+In February 2026 National Lottery Heritage Fund supported work began on repairing the moat.